US: Putin approved operations to help Trump against Biden | Politics

 Russian President Vladimir Putin authorised influence operations to help Donald Trump in last November's presidential election, according to a declassified intelligence assessment that found broad efforts by the Kremlin and Iran to shape the outcome of the race but ultimately no evidence that any foreign actor changed votes or otherwise disrupted the voting process.

 Tuesday's report, however, says China ultimately did not interfere on either side and “considered but did not deploy'' influence operations intended to affect the outcome.
-US officials say they believe Beijing prioritized a stable relationship with the US and did not consider either election outcome as advantageous enough for it to risk the “blowback” that would ensue if it got caught with interfering.
+U.S. officials say they believe Beijing prioritised a stable relationship with the U.S. and did not consider either election outcome as advantageous enough for it to risk the “blowback” that would ensue if it got caught with interfering.

 The primary threats instead came from Russia and Iran, albeit with different intentions and through different means, according to intelligence officials.
 In the case of Russia, the report says, Russia sought to undermine Biden's candidacy because it viewed his presidency as opposed to the Kremlin's interests, though it took some steps to prepare for a Democratic administration as the election neared.
+The report also says Putin authorized influence operations aimed at denigrating Biden, boosting Trump, undermining confidence in the election and exacerbating social divisions in the U.S. Biden, in an interview that aired Wednesday on ABC's “Good Morning America,” said that there would be repercussions for Putin for a variety of misdeeds, saying, “The price he's going to pay, you'll see shortly.''
+The president recounted that in their first call, held last month, he opened by saying to Putin that “we understand each other.''
+And when asked in the interview if he thinks Putin is a killer, Biden said, “I do.”
+Central to Moscow's interference effort was reliance on proxies linked to Russian intelligence “to launder influence narratives'' by using media organizations, U.S. officials and people close to Trump to push “misleading or unsubstantiated'' allegations against Biden.
+Intelligence officials did not single out any Trump ally in that effort.
+But longtime associate Rudy Giuliani met multiple times with Ukrainian lawmaker Andrii Derkach, who in 2020 released heavily edited recordings of Biden in an effort to link the Democratic nominee to unsubstantiated corruption allegations.
+U.S. officials have said they regard Derkach as an “active Russian agent,” and Tuesday's report said Putin is believed to have “purview” over his activities.

 The Kremlin on Wednesday rejected the allegations in the report.